Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Methods

 where

-This enable us to compute each elements of 1-RDM by executing the circuit with freezed parameters and sampling the expectation value of the corresponding operators after fermion-to-qubit mapping such as the parity transformation.
+This enables us to compute each elements of 1-RDM by executing the circuit with frozen parameters and sampling the expectation value of the corresponding operators after fermion-to-qubit mapping such as the parity transformation.

-The same procedure is also valid for computing 2-RDM.
+The same procedure is also valid for computing 2-RDM $\Gamma_{pq,rs}$.

+In this element-wise measurement protocol, the additional post-optimization measurement overhead is governed by the number of distinct RDM elements to be sampled.
+For an active space comprising $N_\mathrm{so}$ spin orbitals, the 1-RDM $\gamma_{pq}$ and 2-RDM $\Gamma_{pq,rs}$ would formally contain $O(N_\mathrm{so}^2)$ and $O(N_\mathrm{so}^4)$ matrix elements, respectively (up to constant prefactors from Hermiticity and index symmetries).
+After fermion-to-qubit transformation, each fermionic operator is mapped to a constant number of Pauli words to be measured, so the number of distinct measurement operators required for sampling the full 1- and 2-RDM scales as $O(N_\mathrm{so}^2)$ for the 1-RDM and $O(N_\mathrm{so}^4)$ for the 2-RDM, respectively.

+Given this measurement overhead, we note that alternative strategies have been proposed to reduce the quantum measurement cost of RDM evaluations.
+For instance, natural orbital functional (NOF) methods reconstruct an approximate 2-RDM from measured 1-RDM, reducing formal sampling requirements from $O(N_\mathrm{so}^4)$ to $O(N_\mathrm{so}^2)$ \cite{lew-yee2025}.
+However, because MC-PDFT depends explicitly on 2-RDM information through the on-top pair density $\Pi$ introducing an additional 2-RDM reconstruction approximation may bias the functional evaluation.
+Our approach therefore directly measures the 1-RDM and 2-RDM elements in the present work.
+Separately, for evaluating the CASCI energy one may further reduce measurement cost by truncating Pauli terms with small Hamiltonian coefficients.
+This term-selection techniques are complementary to VQE-PDFT and could be combined with our framework.